Scilex Holding Company (SCLX) Shares Up Despite Recent Market Volatility

-Scilex Holding Company (NASDAQ: SCLX)’s stock price has increased by 56.57 compared to its previous closing price of 7.92.
-Despite this, the company has seen a gain of 61.88% in its stock price over the last five trading days.
+Scilex Holding Company (NASDAQ: SCLX)’s stock price has increased by 9.69 compared to its previous closing price of 12.90.
+Nevertheless, the company has seen a gain of 72.56% in its stock price over the last five trading days.

 Is It Worth Investing in Scilex Holding Company (NASDAQ: SCLX) Right Now?

-Scilex Holding Company (NASDAQ: SCLX) has a higher price-to-earnings ratio of 97.64x compared to its average ratio, Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Scilex Holding Company (NASDAQ: SCLX) has a higher price-to-earnings ratio of 111.42x compared to its average ratio.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023